Frequently Asked Questions

 |Question No#||Questions and Answers|

 In most instances, the ‘client’ is the target group, or recipient of the support.
 A basic client record will be required for each client receiving support within the reporting period.
 The state/territory association or local community group delivering the support would not be considered clients.
-More information about who will be considered a ‘client’ and other data definitions will be made available in DSS Data Exchange Protocols which will be released on the DSS website shortly.
+There is more information about ‘client’ and other data definitions in the Data Exchange Protocols document which is available on the Data Exchange website.

 The ‘Using SCORE to report outcomes’ Fact Sheet is referred to several times within ‘the Partnership Approach’ documentation section of the website.
 Where is this Fact Sheet located?Show/Hide Answer

 As part of the new way of working, the Australian Government is implementing improved programme performance reporting processes in grant agreements.
-The Fact Sheet on ‘Using SCORE to report outcomes' is available here.
+The Fact Sheet on ‘Using SCORE to report outcomes' is available on the Data Exchange website.

 In regards to the mandatory data items needed, what level of information will be required for CALD status and Disability status?
 Will it be a yes or no/basic level or a more specific level?Show/Hide Answer